Equity finance: It’s place in funding property developments

-What is equity finance in Development Finance?
+What is equity finance in development finance?

-Equity is the cash put up by the developer or their partners to cover the difference between the lender's loan and the total project costs.
 Equity capital is also the worth left in the property after all debts and other obligations have been paid off or when the capital value of the property or asset has increased over time.

 The interest over and above the mortgage debt is equity in a property.
 If a long-term mortgage burdens the property, the developer's equity in the property grows with each monthly principal mortgage payment, excluding the increased value through appreciation.